 2. In the Settings sidebar, select Connectors, then Organization connectors.

 3. Find and select the Close connector, then click Connect.
+Alternatively, you can view the connector here.

 4. Grant access to your desired Close organization and scopes.